amr-zayed-205/Book-Store-React/README.md

    Firebase / Mock API (for book data)

 #📜 License

 This project is open-source under the MIT License.

 #📬 Contact

+For que
-For questions or feedback, email: your-email@example.com
+stions or feedback, email: your-email@example.com

 #🎉 Happy Coding!